 This realization made me wonder if I might be able to find something to take its place.
 Perhaps there were alternatives I could pursue that would satisfy that part of me without requiring I give up my skepticism or current view of the world.
 I started looking into the occult.
 I was hoping for something that I could utilize entirely as metaphor - an interface for my mind, my will, and my emotions.

 It was somewhat slow going, at first.
 A lot of occultism/witchcraft is non-theistic, but still references things rejected by scientific consensus.
 I had to figure out how to ‘filter’ out the aspects that didn’t fit my worldview, while still learning about the things I could use or adapt for myself.
 I explored chaos magick, meditation, visualization techniques, sigils.
-After a few months, I started finding more content - a podcast, a couple of books - and eventually, an online community of folks that feel similarly to the way I do.
+After a few months, I started finding more content - a podcast, a couple of books - and eventually, a nubmer of online communities full of folks that feel similarly to the way I do.

-I didn’t expect to become a member of a community - I didn’t even realize there was a community.
-But I have become a member, and I am so grateful to have found it.
-For one thing, it has been such a relief to find folks who can relate to my experiences and who feel similarly.
+I didn’t expect to become a member of any community, let alone multiple - honestly, for a long time I didn’t even realize there was a community.
+But I have - and it has been such a relief to find folks who can relate to my experiences and who feel similarly.
 It feels very validating to hear others talk about the way they use ritual or a religious paradigm to explore the world and their interior lives - because it’s how I do so.
 Not feeling like such an outsider has been nice.

-Additionally, my practice has evolved dramatically thanks to the insight and support of the community.
+Additionally, my practice has evolved dramatically thanks to the insight and support of the folks I’ve met online.
 I’ve gotten great feedback and suggestions, I’ve gotten to teach some of my own techniques, and I’ve engaged in a lot of great conversations.
-My ritual practice would not be as established or as effective for me without the support of the community helping me to create it.
+My ritual practice would not be as established or as effective for me without the insights and challenges of others.

 My practice continues to evolve, and as it does, I learn more and more about why it is the piece I felt I was missing.
 I have gotten more satisfaction out of my homegrown atheist ritual practice than I ever did from my decades as a believer in deity.
 I continue to learn about myself and my interior landscape - emotions, patterns of thought, ingrained behaviors - and the impact has been remarkable.